Angelo942/gdb_plus/README.md

 dbg.emulate_ptrace_master(child)
 ```

 This will interrupt the process at every call to waitpid for the master and SIGSTOP or INT3 for the child.
 You have to handle yourself when to let each one of them continue while you debug them.
+To help you a bit we print "Slave can continue" every time the tracer tries to send a continue to the tracee

 **Warning**
+* If the tracee stopped with a SIGSTOP gdb may bug a bit and you may need `force=True` to make it continue correctly
-pwndbg can not handle multi-process applications and this section is only possible in native gdb or with GEF
+* pwndbg can not handle multi-process applications and this section is only possible in native gdb or with GEF
+* Handleling multiple processes in the same debugger instead of splitting them may cause problems whith the waits

 ## Call functions